Home / Coffee Knowledge / Good water for coffee – the ultimate coffee water guide

 • Anions = Negative equal to or greater than alkalinity (sulfate chloride)

-Carbonate hardness is defined as the balance between alkalinity and calcium, as calcium can form limescale.
-For example, 20° dH total hardness and 12° dH alkalinity equals 12° carbonate hardness.
+Carbonate hardness refers to the equality between alkalinity and mostly calcium, as limescale can be formed from these.
+Example: 20° dH total hardness and 12 °dH alkalinity equals 12° carbonate hardness

 We measure using different methods:

-• Conductivity also includes all minerals in the water measured in Micro Siemens μ S/cm.
+• Conductivity also measures all minerals in the water in Micro Siemens μ S/cm.

-• Often all information is also given in ppm (parts per million)
+• Often all data is also given in ppm (Parts per Million)

 • The pH value is also measured, which for most waters is around the neutral value of 7.
-Rainwater, for example, is already acidic due to the carbon dioxide it contains, with a pH value of approximately 5.5.
+Rainwater, for example, is already acidic due to the carbonic acid it contains, with a pH value of approx. 5.5.

 (mmol/L) (mmol/L) (mg/L) (mg/L) (mg/L)

-Essentially, water consists of equal parts of total hardness (magnesium and calcium) and alkalinity (hydrogen carbonate).
-However, this is often not the case because another mineral, gypsum, is present.
+Fundamentally, water consists of equal parts total hardness (magnesium and calcium) and alkalinity (hydrogen carbonate).
+However, this is very often not the case because another mineral is added, namely gypsum.
 Gypsum consists of calcium (positive) and sulfate (negative).
-This is usually the difference between GH and alkalinity and cannot be reduced with normal filters.
+This is usually the difference between GH and alkalinity and cannot be reduced by normal filters.
 Thus, the difference between GH and alkalinity remains the same despite filtering.

-Only desalination would help, but this would have to be adjustable so that not the entire amount of magnesium and calcium is exchanged.
+Only desalination would help here, which would then have to be adjustable so that not the entire amount of magnesium and calcium is exchanged.

-2. then reduce both to 4° dH GH and 2° dH alkalinity using a classic decarbonator.
+2. Then reduce both to 4° dH GH and 2° dH alkalinity with a classic decarbonizer.

-Alternatively, the entire mineralization can be exchanged using reverse osmosis and re-enriched with magnesium and calcium.
+Alternatively, reverse osmosis can be used to exchange the entire mineralization and re-enrich it with magnesium and calcium.

 Total hardness GW 2006 2017 BMNT